Lupeman/charity_help/README.md

 - Deploy your application online

 ### "I want to help... but nothing!"
-"But Nothing!" is an application that aims to connects people and charities online.
+"But Nothing!" is an application that aims to connect people and charities online.
 The application allows charities to sign up and create a wishlist of items that their charity needs.
 The wishlist holds information such as the item's name, estimated price and a link to where it can be bought online.
 Donors are able to search through the list of charities in the application, view their wishlists and make a donation.

 ### Technologies used:
 Ruby, Ruby On Rails, HTML, CSS, SASS, Bootstrap, Carrier Wave JavaScript, Jquery, Underscore.Js, Handlebars.Js, Backbone.Js, Atom (editor), debugger, iTerm, Git, Trello.com.